openSUSE/news-o-o/_posts/2011-07-16-opensuse-weekly-news-issue-184-is-out.markdown

 Until recently, I had presumed that a Clonk was the sound that my hard drive made just
       before I realized that I hadn't backed it up properly.
-However, in this case, a Clonk is a tiny chap who can jump, climb and fire weapons in the service of reaching his goal.Â OpenClonkÂ runs on Linux and is the latest in a series of side-view platform games that started life as a DOS shareware series.
+However, in this case, a Clonk is a tiny chap who can jump, climb and fire weapons in the service of reaching his goal.
+OpenClonk runs on Linux and is the latest in a series of side-view platform games that started life as a DOS shareware series.

 ![](http://www.linuxjournal.com/files/linuxjournal.com/ufiles/u1013687/openclonk2_resize.jpg)